shahrukh4/Coding-Practices/SOLID-Principles/README.md

 - _"Child or derived classes should be able to substitute their parent or base class without breaking the program's behavior."_

 - **Example** -

-  - In `Liskov-Substitution.php`, the `Human` class is an interface that can be defined with its child class `Father` or `Child` to implement the `speak()` method.
+  - In [Liskov-Substitution.php](Liskov-Substitution.php), the `Human` class is an interface that can be defined with its child class `Father` or `Child` to implement the `speak()` method.
 Means child class should have all the abilities of parent class, if it can't do it, then it is against the Liskov Substitution Principle.

   - We could've also implemented the `Father` interface for `Child` class but `Father` could have some features which `Child` may not have.

 ---